seyong2/portfolio/docs/data-science/nlp/word2vec.md

 prediction = tf.nn.softmax(tf.add(tf.matmul(hidden_layer, w2), b2))
 ```

 We are nearly ready to begin training the model.
-However, before proceeding, we need to complete the final step of defining the loss function and optimizer.
-The model adjusts its weights to maximize the probability of correctly predicting context words given a target word, which involves minimizing a loss function.
+However, before proceeding, we need to complete the final step of defining the loss function and optimizer. **The model adjusts its weights to maximize the probability of correctly predicting context words given a target word**, which involves minimizing a loss function.
 For this task, we will use cross-entropy loss as our loss function and apply stochastic gradient descent (SGD) as the optimizer with a learning rate of 0.05.

 ```python
 # loss function: cross_entropy